— WHO WE ARE:

 The Samurai Brotherhood, originally founded in 1996 by Phil Teertha Mistlberger, is a community for conscious men based in Vancouver, Canada.
 Its teachings are based on the Code of the Conscious Warrior, which consists of 14 pointers designed to offer a framework of overarching guidance for modern men.

 We explore what it means to be a conscious, self-aware man in today’s world.
-It aims to help men to access and embody their masculine essence in a balanced way and support them in becoming stronger and more confident, focused, balanced and grounded.
-It can help men to align with their life purpose and be a more effective presence in the world, to live at their edge, overcome limiting patterns from the past, and find peace both inwardly and outwardly.
+We aim to help men to access and embody their masculine essence in a balanced way and support them in becoming stronger and more confident, focused, balanced and grounded.
+We help men to align with their life purpose and be a more effective presence in the world, to live at their edge, overcome limiting patterns from the past, and find peace both inwardly and outwardly.

 — OUR PURPOSE: